 Remote programming allows the technician to access the system database from a remote location for the purpose of making changes to the customer data.
-Installation Tool is the proprietary programming application used to access and manipulate the database.
+Installation Tool and Device Manager are proprietary programming applications used to access and manipulate the database.
 The Installation Tool program connects to the system via LAN connection to the MP20S.
+The Device Manager program is available in two versions: Embedded version, which resides on the phone system processor card, or Client version, which resides on the technician's PC.
 The embedded voicemail system is programmed remotely using Internet Explorer 6.0 or higher to access the embedded Web Management application.